 Best Wi-Fi 6 routers of 2020: The performance

-But I test Wi-Fi 6 routers on both bands anyway, when possible — some mesh systems don’t allow for separating the two bands.
+But I test Wi-Fi 6 routers on both bands anyway, when possible — some mesh systems don’t allow for separating the two frequencies into two SSIDs.
 As a result, it’s not possible to figure out their 2.4GHz speeds for sure.

-Note that I tested them using 2×2 clients, meaning when faster 4×4 clients are available, chances are you’ll see their numbers doubled.
-By the way, if you’re curious regarding how I came up with these numbers, check out my speed test methodology.
+Note that I tested these routers using 2×2 clients, which, in best-case scenarios, have the ceiling speeds of 2.4Gbps.
+When faster 4×4 clients are available, chances are you’ll see their numbers doubled.

 Any of routers listed here will likely give you a better experience than your current Wi-Fi 5 router, at least in terms of speeds.
 Whether or not that’s enough to justify their costs is a different story entirely.